User Management

 ../_images/users_update_password_dialog.png

-Add Roles to User
+Adding Roles to Users

 1. Click on the roles dropdown to open the options list.